CTEuph/euphoria-pos/.rules/codebase-rules.md

 3. Create migration for production
 4. Update types imports in affected features
 5. Add IPC handlers for CRUD operations

+### Implementing Authentication
+1. PIN verification ALWAYS in main process
+2. Store employee session in main process only
+3. Renderer only gets boolean + basic info (id, name)
+4. All IPC handlers check currentEmployee
+5. Use auth store with persist middleware for isAuthenticated flag

 ## Performance Rules